 Walking Incline vs. Running: Muscles

 Running and walking are both excellent forms of exercise.
 They both burn calories, tone muscles, and build endurance.
-But there are some differences between the two exercises that need to be considered before you decide which one is best for you.
+But there are some differences between the two exercises that need to be considered before deciding which is best for you.

 Running and walking use your leg muscles to propel you forward, but running uses more than walking.
-When you run, all your leg muscles are engaged as they contract and relax rapidly to move your legs forward.
-When you walk, only some of your leg muscles are engaged at any given time because not all of them work at once.
+When you run, all the muscles in your legs work together to move your legs forward.
+They do this by contracting and relaxing quickly.
+When you walk, only some of your leg muscles are engaged at any given time because not all work simultaneously.

 When you run, your leg muscles contract and relax in a rapid extension pattern (called eccentric contraction).
 This helps protect joints by reducing impact with each step taken.
-The more muscle mass is involved in this movement; the less likely pain will result from overuse or injury due to stress placed on joints while running or jogging.
+When you run or jog, you put stress on your joints.
+The more muscle mass you use, the less likely you are to get pain from overuse or injury.

 Running on a treadmill at an incline is better than walking on a treadmill at an incline.

 Walking on a treadmill at an incline is better than running on a treadmill at an incline.
-This is because it gives you more support and prevents injuries like slipped disks or plantar fasciitis (calf pain).
+It gives you more support and prevents injuries like slipped disks or plantar fasciitis (calf pain).

 Walking Incline vs. Running: Convenience